pmuellr/AnyViewer/README.md

 * A file which is being viewed is tracked for changes; when the file changes on disk, the view will be reloaded with the new contents.

+* Print files with background colors and images, with a font-size that renders the text fairly readable on a tablet when printed to PDF file.

 install
 --------------------------------------------------------------------------------